 In order to be eligible to participate in a dual degree program, students must meet the admissions criteria of both departments.
 At least two regular terms prior to completion of the program, the student must submit to each department a statement of educational objectives along with a detailed program plan that includes a description of the proposed thesis topic.
 The total program must meet with the approval of each department, and a petition approved by the Office of Graduate Education describing the program must be filed with the Registrar’s Office.

 The thesis research must be done under the supervision of an approved member of one of the two participating departments, with the other department providing a thesis reader.
 The thesis must be of superior quality.
 The single thesis cannot be used to satisfy the thesis requirements of any additional graduate degree programs.

 In special cases, the standing committee of an approved interdisciplinary program may act in lieu of one of the two participating departments.

 Two theses: Occasionally an individual, already admitted for graduate study, may wish to pursue simultaneously two distinct master’s programs, fulfilling the thesis requirement with a separate thesis for each degree program.
 In such cases, the usual unit requirements for each program apply separately.
 Registration for two degrees is contingent upon approval by the second department of a request for admission.
-Such a request can be initiated by a petition approved by both departments and approved by the Senior Associate Dean for Graduate Education.
+Such a request can be initiated by a petition approved by both departments and approved by the Office of Graduate Education.